neos/doctools/Quickstart/Index.rst

 FLOW3 settings.

-After you have created an empty database and set up a user with sufficient access rights, copy the file *Configuration/Settings.yaml.example* and save it as *Settings.yaml*.
+After you have created an empty database and set up a user with sufficient access rights, copy the file *Configuration/Settings.yaml.example* to *Configuration/Settings.yaml*.
 Open and adjust the file to your needs – for a common MySQL setup, it would look similar to this:

 .. code-block:: yaml